noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

 ## best practices

 - always consider the lambda execution environment and context
-  - logic within `exports.handler` is recreated, but the context parent scope is reused
+  - `exports.handler`fn is recreated, but the context parent scope is reused on warm starts
 - utilize the Test tab to create fake events, which will reveal errors that are normally hidden
 - lambda is prime for event-driven architectures, where known events trigger your fns
 - optimize performance by reducing latency and increasing throughput